portsoc/hangman-in-branches/README.md

 This is our to-do list from the previous branch.
 The tasks that are left to do are going to be addressed in later branches:

+- [x] At the moment the user cannot win even if they guess all the letters correctly.

+- [x] Another issue that we have is that the user can guess the same letter multiple times.

+- [x] We have no way of restarting the game other than refreshing the page.

+- [ ] We have too many global variables and it is hard to keep track of the game's state.

+- [x] We are not currently serving our game from a server.

 - [ ] The image of the hangman game is not updating as the game is being played.

-- [ ] We have too many global variables and it is hard to keep track of the game's state.
-      Lives can also be calculated from misses.

 ## Further Exploration